 - Bake in a preheated 375 degree oven for 35-45 minutes, or until the middle of the cake is set.

-- Serve either warm, with additional cinnamon sugar, nuts, fruit and milk (almond milk and coconut milk are wonderful on top) or eat at room temperature like a cake.
+- Serve either warm, with additional cinnamon sugar, nuts, fruit and milk, whipped cream or yogurt.
+Alternatively, eat at room temperature like a regular cake.

-- Store in the refrigerator in a closed container.
+- Store in the refrigerator in a closed container or freeze for a longer shelf life.